SparksNetwork/sparks-angular-firebase/README.md

   /functions # see note
     /client
       /src # started with ng cli
-      /dist
+        /app
+          /features # modules that route components, maps to route structure /project
+          /core # service modules that are imported at the app level and made available to rest of app /sn-domain # services that connect to backend /shared # component modules that are imported in multiple places /sn-ui # generic components reused by many /dist
         /bundled # result of ng build:client, target path deployed by firebase hosting /ngfactory # result of ng build:ssr, referenced by server-side express server running in `/functions/server/src/client`